Shakshi-Git/AI-Job-Recommender-System-using-Langchain-Gemini-/README.md

 A Streamlit app that:

---extracts text from a PDF resume,
+📄➡️📝 Extracts text from a PDF resume

---uses Gemini (via LangChain) to summarize, find skill gaps, suggest a roadmap, and generate job-search keywords,
+🧠✨ Uses Gemini (via LangChain) to summarize, find skill gaps, suggest a roadmap, and generate job-search keywords

---and (optionally) fetches LinkedIn jobs via Apify using those keywords.
+🔍🌐 (Optional) Fetches LinkedIn jobs via Apify using those keywords

 **Features**